Sipapu Bridge: Description

 Sipapu was long reported to have a span of 268 ft by the National Park Service, ranking it as the fourth longest natural arch in the world.
 A more accurate measurement obtained by laser survey in 2007 revealed the measurement to be a significant overstatement.
 The Natural Arch and Bridge Society has published a revised span of 255 ft, demoting the arch to a thirteenth-place ranking.

 Based on specific criteria that separate natural arches from natural bridges, Sipapu is the sixth longest natural bridge after the more well-known Rainbow Bridge also located in Utah, and four Chinese natural bridges—all longer than Rainbow Bridge—which were measured and documented by NABS between 2010 and 2015.

+Access

 Sipapu can be viewed from a roadside viewpoint, but more fully viewed from a short hiking trail that leads down to its base from the canyon rim.
 Since the closure of the trail leading under Landscape Arch due to safety concerns, and the voluntary prohibition placed on passing under Rainbow Bridge in deference to Navajo and Hopi spiritual beliefs, Sipapu is now the longest natural arch in the world to have an active trail beneath it that visitors may pass under, affording views of the underside of the arch.